cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

     return output
 ```

 #### Analysis

-When an HTTP GET request is made, the page function accepts a 'name' parameter and renders an HTML response with the contents of the name variable.
+When you send an HTTP GET request, the page function accepts the `name` parameter and renders an HTML response with the content of the variable.

 #### Impact

-As a result of this usage of templates, both XSS vulnerabilities and SSTI vulnerabilities are created.
-The following code block is an example of an attacker’s input via the `name` parameter.
+Improper use of templates may lead to both [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and SSTI vulnerabilities.
+The following code block is an example of a malicious input through the `name` parameter.

 ```ts
 {{config.__class__.__init__.__globals__['os'].popen('ls').read()}}